 Generally.
 The first page of every document filed with the court must contain a caption that complies with Civil Rule 5.2(a).

-Title of the Case.
-The title of the case must include the following information:
+Title of the Probate Case.
+The title of a probate case must include the following information:

 the name of the subject person or trust; and

-immediately below the subject person’s name, the subject person’s status as an adult, a minor, or deceased.
+if a person, immediately below the subject person’s name, the subject person’s status as an adult, a minor, or deceased.

+Title of a Non-Probate Proceeding Filed Within or Consolidated with a Probate Case.
+The caption of a document that pertains to a non-probate proceeding filed within or consolidated with a probate case must contain both the title of the probate case and, immediately below that title, the title of the non-probate proceeding.

 Continuation of a Conservatorship or Other Protective Order.
 A petition to continue the conservatorship of a minor or other protective order beyond the minor’s eighteenth birthday under A.R.S. § 14-5401(B) must be filed in the existing case.
-If the court grants the petition, the case number will remain the same, but the caption must be amended to reflect that the conservatorship or protective order is for an adult.
+If the court grants the petition, the court may order the Clerk to amend the caption to reflect that the conservatorship or protective order is for an adult.

-Rule 8 Confidential Documents and Information
+Rule 8.
+Confidential Documents and Information

 Definitions.